mattdodge/sink/README.md

     git clone https://github.com/mattdodge/sink.git
     ```

 2. Copy `config.ini.example` to `config.ini` and modify its contents to match your desired implementation.
-See below for more documentation on configuration options.
+See [the wiki](https://github.com/mattdodge/sink/wiki/Documentation) for more documentation on configuration options.

     **Be sure to change your SECRET_PHRASE, you will need it in the next step.**